tessgard/MERN-app-frontend/README.md

 As you can tell, a lot of the content that BCMA were thinking about adding and implementing was still somewhat up in the air.
 This only furthered our resolve to provide them with an application that could have content added to it at any point in time.
 Likewise, if they felt that the content they had up on their website was stale or redundant, it would be easy for them to change it.

 The main way to assure ourselves that the content could be solely managed by BCMA administrators was to provide an Admin portal that had access to protected routes.
 We used Json WEb tokens to verify the admin user's credentials in order to allow them to have access to full CRUD functionality.
 When the user logs in to the website, a request is sent to our server to authencticate the user.
-If the user credentials mathc ones in the databse, a JWT is created and sent back to the user and stored on local storage and is only removed untill the user logs out or the token expires.
+If the user credentials mathc ones in the databse, a JWT is created and sent back to the user and stored on local storage and is only removed when the user logs out or the token expires.
 While the user is logged in, the application constantly checks if the JWT is valid.

 Below is an image that explains the process quite clearly: